Tomev/qcflow/docs/source/llms/index.rst

                         <img src="../_static/images/logos/llamaindex-logo.svg" alt="LlamaIndex Logo" style="width: 90%"/>
                     </div>
                     <p>
-                        Learn about MLflow's native integration with LlamaIndex and see example notebooks that leverage MLflow and LlamaIndex to build advanced QA systems, chatbots, and other AI-driven applications.
+                        Learn about QCFlow's native integration with LlamaIndex and see example notebooks that leverage QCFlow and LlamaIndex to build advanced QA systems, chatbots, and other AI-driven applications.
                     </p>
                 </a>
             </div>